The good news is, this information is generally readily available, and here at Canstar Blue, we’re here to help you find it.

 If you live in Western Australia or the Northern Territory, where the local electricity markets are non-competitive, the need to make contact with your energy supplier is reduced slightly because power prices are regulated, meaning you don’t have a choice of retailer, and you won’t need to worry so much about paying more than you’ll need to.
 However, it’s still important to get in touch to make sure the account is in your name, your billing details are accurate, and you may even be able to benefit from a different electricity tariff that better suits your energy consumption habits.

-Why should I care about who my supplier is?
+Why should I care about who my electricity supplier is?

-Unlike us at Canstar Blue, you’re probably not living and breathing electricity – and we don’t expect you to be.
-A brand name might not mean much to you, but how much you have to pay when your electricity bill rolls around might.
-If you’re not sure what energy supplier you’re with, there’s a good chance you’re not on a competitive plan and could be paying much more than you need to.
-If you’re interested in finding out if you could be saving on your power bill, check out the deals below and see how your provider/plan stacks up against others in your area.
+If you’re not sure what energy supplier you’re with, there’s a good chance you’re not on their most competitive plan and could be paying much more than you need to.
+If you’re interested in finding out if you could be saving on your electricity bill, check out the deals at the bottom of this page and see how your electricity provider and energy plan stacks up against others in your area.

 Here are some of the cheapest published deals from the retailers on our database that include a link to the retailer’s website for further details.
 These are products from referral partners†.
 These costs are based on the Citipower network in Melbourne but prices may vary depending on your circumstances.
 This comparison assumes general energy usage of 4000kWh/year for a residential customer on a single rate tariff.
 Please use our comparison tool for a specific comparison in your area.
 Our database may not cover all deals in your area.
 As always, check all details of any plan directly with the retailer before making a purchase decision.